bfut/fcecodec_blender/README.md

 1. Open Blender
 1. Edit > Preferences > Add-ons > Install... > fcecodec_blender.py
    - requires an active internet connection while Blender installs Python modules "fcecodec" and "tinyobjloader" and "unvivtool"
-1. make sure fcecodec_blender is enabled in the Add-ons tab
+1. fcecodec_blender must be enabled in the Add-ons tab
-1. if fcecodec_blender was previously installed, make sure to restart Blender
+1. if fcecodec_blender was previously installed, be sure to restart Blender

 ## Usage
  * File > Import > Need For Speed (.fce)